puppetlabs/puppet-docs/source/puppet/3.7/reference/config_ssl_external_ca.markdown

 ### Puppet Master

 {% capture master_basic %}
-Configure the puppet master in four steps:
+Configure the Puppet master in four steps:

 1. Disable the internal CA service
 2. Ensure that the certname will never change